• Skip to primary navigation

 I do not recommend freezing the pudding.
 It is best made fresh.

-Other chocolate recipes to try
+Other chocolate recipes You'll Love

 • Chocolate Cobbler in a crock topped with chocolate Ice Cream.